jonwiseman/LFJ/README.md

 11. delete_event
 12. get_events
 13. query_event
-14. create_registration
-15. delete_registration

 **Membership Queries**
 These are queries that allow interaction with the membership table:

-16. create_membership
+14. create_membership
-17. delete_membership
+15. delete_membership

 **Performance Queries**
 These are commands that allow the input of game statistics.

-18. perf_template
+16. perf_template
-19. update_perf
+17. update_perf

 **Miscellaneous Commands**

-20. help
+18. help
-21. exit
+19. exit

 You can specify which prefix is used to address the bot by changing the configuration file.